Umamaheshwar56/Telecom-Churn-Case-Study/README.md

 # DATASET & DATA DICTIONARY

-The dataset can be downloaded from the link provided: https://drive.google.com/file/d/1SWnADIda31mVFevFcfkGtcgBHTKKI94J/view.
+The dataset can be downloaded from the link provided:  this link

 * The data dictionary contains meanings of abbreviations.
 Some frequent ones are loc (local), IC (incoming), OG (outgoing), T2T (telecom operator to telecom operator), T2O (telecom operator to another operator), RECH (recharge) etc.